 The official opening ceremony and reception involved the cutting of the ribbon by that year’s Captains’ Tom Mason and Susan O’Loughlin with the 2006 Captain, Michael Scannell.
 Prayers and blessing of the building was performed by Fr Liam Belton of Kilquade Parish and Rev Nigel Waugh of the Delgany Church of Ireland.
 The Lady Captain Susan O’Loughlin welcomed over 200 members and guests and Captain Tom Mason as Chairperson of the Management Committee highlighted the great work achieved by previous Captains and Committees since 2000 in relation to the course and clubhouse development projects which are now completed and represent an investment of over €5 ½ million by the Club.
 In attendance representing the GUI and ILGU were Fintan Buckley and Frances Wogan, Chairpersons of the Leinster Branch and Eastern District respectively.

 The newly redeveloped Clubhouse on the existing footprint of the old Clubhouse offers first class bar, restaurant, function and meeting rooms all on the first floor with unique panoramic views of the surrounding hills, sea and village which can also be viewed from the balconies which surround the Clubhouse and overlook the golf course.
-At ground floor level there are large locker and changing facilities as well as a the Delgany Pro Shop operated by the club’s golf Professional Gavin Kavanagh and his assistant Mark Staunton.
+At ground floor level there are large locker and changing facilities as well as a the Delgany Pro Shop operated by the club’s golf Professional Gavin Kavanagh.

 Delgany Golf Club & The Ryder Cup: A Unique History